A flavourful roasted red bell pepper sauce that’s thick and creamy…without any dairy!

 - In the last 10 minutes that the bell peppers are roasting, cook your noodles according to package instructions.
 Rinse and drain.

-- Add the roasted bell peppers to a blender along with the sautéed onions and garlic, almond milk, roasted cashews, salt, pepper, sugar and thyme and blend until smooth.
+- Add the roasted bell peppers to a blender along with the sautéed onions and garlic, oat milk, roasted cashews, salt, pepper, sugar, nutritional yeast and thyme and blend until smooth.

 - Combine the noodles with the sauce and sprinkle with parsley.
 Serve hot.